ansonnn07/SQL-Tableau-Portfolio-Project/README.md

 ## Nashville Housing Data Cleaning
 This folder contains the SQL queries used to showcase data cleaning techniques.

+An online SQL Notebook can be viewed in [Deepnote here](https://deepnote.com/@ansonnn/Nashville-Housing-Data-Cleaning-xd4MYPwNTmeiK-PnC5KXHg).
+But note that some queries do not work properly there.

 Nashville Housing Data obtained from [Kaggle](https://www.kaggle.com/tmthyjames/nashville-housing-data).